 Dracaena is a popular succulent houseplant that has about 120 different species.
 Although an easy-care plant dracaena owners sometimes encounter problems with foliage loss, usually due to an incorrect care routine.
 So, in this article I look at the causes for leaf loss on dracaena and ways to revive the plant and encourage new leaf growth.

-- When will my dracaena leaves grow back?
+- Stimulating dracaena marginata leaves to grow back

 When a dracaena has foliage problems the cause almost always lies in the care routine of the plant.